-- Each graduate is asked to notify the Hurie Center of his or her place of employment. - A school-personnel survey and a formal teacher follow-up packet will be sent to those graduates who are completing their first year of teaching for completion. - The Director of the Teacher Education Program will survey each graduate's supervisor about the graduate's performance during the first year of teaching. - Praxis III test scores on all first year teachers and graduates of the program will be reported to the Division of Education by the ADE.
+- Each graduate is asked to notify the Hurie Center of his or her place of employment. - A school-personnel survey and a formal teacher follow-up packet will be sent to those graduates who are completing their first year of teaching for completion. - The Director of the Teacher Education Program will survey each graduate's supervisor about the graduate's' performance during the first year of teaching. - Praxis III test scores on all first year teachers and graduates of the program will be reported to the Division of Education by the ADE.

-Early Childhood Education (P-4)
+Elementary Education (X-6)

-The Bachelor of Science in Early Childhood Education Program at Ozarks is recognized by the National Association for the Education of Young Children (NAEYC), leading to Arkansas licensure Pre-K through grade four.
+The Bachelor of Science in Elementary Education program at Ozarks is approved by the Arkansas Department of Education, leading to Arkansas licensure K through grade six.
 The program of study prepares candidates to meet the Praxis II licensure requirements.
-Candidates will have multiple opportunities to interact with students in both the pre-school and public school settings.
+Candidates will have multiple opportunities to interact with students in the public school settings.